-8 Ways to Make Sprint Retros More Actionable
+8 Ways to Make Sprint Retrospectives More Actionable

 “A retrospective is therapy,” Cognizant Softvision Engineering Lead Greg Rice told me.
 “And therapy isn’t easy.”

 Sprint retrospectives may not involve any personal breakthroughs, but they are a chance to work through the problems that inevitably arise as groups of individuals attempt to work as a unit.